CSR/SustainabilityCSR ・ Sustainability

 (Risks)

-In each business, there are risks such as damage to production facilities and construction sites, disruptions of supply chains and lifelines, and employees being affected by disasters, leading to temporary suspension of production and sales, as well as delays in delivery dates and construction periods.
+Under the 4°C scenario projected for 2050, the intensification of extreme weather events is expected to increase the frequency of natural disasters.
+This poses risks across all business operations, including damage to production facilities and construction sites, disruptions of supply chains and lifelines, and employees being affected by disasters, leading to temporary suspension of production and sales, as well as delays in delivery dates and construction periods.

 Additionally, the chronic rise in average temperatures raises concerns about the risk of deteriorating working environments and decreased productivity.